 I soon began developing my own rolls of black and white film and printing them in a crude darkroom.
 My darkroom was a windowless interior bathroom, where I had access to water for mixing the developer, stop bath, and fixer.

 Because of several moves over the years, I was not able to always have a home darkroom, and I contented myself with having my pictures commercially developed and printed.
 Then in 2001, I purchased my first digital camera, a 5-megapixel Canon.
-Over the next nine years, I made images using this camera and began to learn the art of photo editing using computer software.
+Over the next nine years, I captured images using this camera and began to learn the art of photo editing using computer software.

 In 2010, I upgraded my camera to an 18-megapixel Canon single lens reflex model.
 Now I am able to produce large prints with extraordinary integrity.
 This is the camera that I use today.